durffy/UMLHero/Design/UseCases.md

 ## Title: Create Domain Model
 Actor: Designer
 Senario: The designer identifies from the list of nouns in user stories possible objects.
 The objects are then selected for import into the domain model

+## Title: Read Domain Model
+Actor: Designer
+Senario: The designer wants to review the domain model, they navigate to the Domain Model section of the project and view the list of drafted objects